 Feedback and Memories

-This is a new page designed to allow children and parents at our school to share the experiences they have had with us.
+This is a page designed to allow past pupils and parents to share the many experiences and memories they have of their time at Bosbury CE Primary School.

 Here are a selection of memories written by our past Year 6 children of their memories during their time at Bosbury School: